Kazhugu (2012 film): Soundtrack

 The soundtrack of Kazhugu was composed by Yuvan Shankar Raja.
-It features five tracks, which were sung by Yuvan Shankar Raja himself, his brother Karthik Raja and noted folk music artists Pushpavanam Kuppusamy and Velmurugan among others.
-Yuvan Shankar Raja said that he composed two of the songs keeping the visuals in mind, after he had seen the video montages that were shot.
+He said he composed two of the songs keeping the visuals in mind after he had seen the video montages that were shot.
 The lyrics were penned by Na.
 Muthukumar, Snehan and Eaknath.
 The soundtrack album was released on 23 November 2011 at Sathyam Cinemas.
-In early March 2012, the video of the song "Aambalaikum Pombalaikum" was released as a promo track featuring several film personalities from Tamil cinema (see cast).
+In March 2012, the video of the song "Aambalaikum Pombalaikum" was released as a promo track featuring several film personalities from Tamil cinema (see cast).

-Release

-The satellite rights of the film were sold to Sun TV.
-The film was given a "U/A" certificate by the Indian Censor Board.

-Reception

 Critical response

-The film, upon release, fetched mixed reviews.
-A reviewer from Sify.com said Kazhugu was a "realistic romantic thriller that seldom loses its grip on your attention.
+A reviewer from Sify said Kazhugu was a "realistic romantic thriller that seldom loses its grip on your attention.
 Credible performances from its leads, a nail-biting screenplay along with a fresh milieu makes it an engaging film".
 The Times of India gave it 3.5 out of 5, claiming that it was "gripping from start to finish".
-Indiaglitz.com noted that it was a "bright film with a dark theme".
-Rohit Ramachandran of Nowrunning.com rated Kazhugu 1/5 calling it vile.
-Malathi Rangarajam from The Hindu wrote: "It's heartening to see young filmmakers daring to steer clear of stereotypes.
+Malathi Rangarajam from The Hindu wrote, "It's heartening to see young filmmakers daring to steer clear of stereotypes.
 S. Sathyasiva who makes his bow with Kazhugu is the latest in this category".
-The critic further cited that director Sathyasiva was "a director to watch out for".
-Kannan Vijayakumar of Moviecrow rated it 3 out of 5, and labelled it "Above Average" stating "Kazhugu is well-researched unique attempt with interesting backdrop, but failed to fully utilize its potential due to shaky screenplay".

-Pavithra Srinivasan from Rediff.com gave the film 2.5 out of 5 and commenting: Kazhugu starts off well but the extreme predictability of the screenplay makes sure that tedium sets in, leading to a rather tame climax".
-Behindwoods.com gave it 2 out of 5 and said that the backdrop of the film was "genuinely interesting", while criticizing that the script should have been "more inclusive so that the possibilities of the theme can be fully exploited rather than ending up as an averagely executed revenge action film".
+She further cited that director Sathyasiva was "a director to watch out for".
+Pavithra Srinivasan from Rediff.com gave the film 2.5 out of 5 and commented: Kazhugu starts well but the extreme predictability of the screenplay makes sure that tedium sets in, leading to a rather tame climax".